-Very nice dental piece, on both sides, of the lateral part of the jaw, measures ± 4,4cms × 2,26 cms of base.
-The tip is complete and the side saws are very marked; belonging to a juvenile.
+Very nice dental piece, of the lateral part of the jaw, measures ± 3 cm × 1.5 cms of base.
+It preserves, practically, all the enamel and the saw on both sides.
+The tip is worn by use.

 Genus: Carcharodontosaurus (Stromer, 1931)

 Carcharodontosauridae (from the Greek Carcharodontosauros: "lizard with shark teeth") was a family of theropod carnivorous dinosaurs, The carcarodontosaurids included some of the largest known predators: Giganotosaurus, Mapusaurus, Carcharodontosaurus, Tyrannotitan, etc. ..
 They rivaled Tyrannosaurus in size.

 Carcharodontosaurids were the main predators in the lower and middle Cretaceous in Gondwana and present-day Europe (Neovenator), and also in North America (Acrocanthosaurus).
 They temporarily extended from the Barremian (127-121 million years ago) to the Cenomanian (99-93 million years ago).

 There are yet no reviews for this product.

 Please log in to write a review.
 Log in